vadimeisenbergibm/KubernetesStatefulSetExample/README.md

 # Kubernetes StatefulSet Example
-An example of a Kubernetes stageful set
+An example of a Kubernetes StatefulSet

 ## Mounting persistent volumes on minikube